Enhancing the Efficiency of Time-Dependent Density Functional Theory Calculations of Dynamic Response Properties: Constraints-based attenuation of narrow-band fluctuations

 We stress that the use of the constraints-based filtering method extends beyond modeling the DSF, as the latter is directly related to the imaginary component of the dynamic density response function via the fluctuation-dissipation theorem \cite{quantum_theory}:

 where $n$ is the electronic number density.
 Once $S_p(\vec q, \omega)$ is determined, the fluctuation-dissipation theorem thus directly provides the imaginary part of the corresponding dynamic density response function.
 Furthermore, the Kramers-Kronig relations enable the computation of its real part~\cite{quantum_theory} and corresponding complete knowledge of $\chi(\mathbf{q},\omega)$ gives one access to a host of dynamic dielectric properties, such as absorption coefficient and conductivity (see Sec.~\ref{ss:conection}).
-The workflow for applying the $\eta$-convergence test in the imaginary time domain, in conjunction with the constraints-based noise attenuation method, is summarized in Fig.~\ref{fig:workflow}.
+The workflow for applying the $\eta$-convergence test in the imaginary time domain, in conjunction with the constraints-based filtering of narrow-band fluctuations, is summarized in Fig.~\ref{fig:workflow}.

 Instead of starting from the DSF, one can also begin with any other dynamic dielectric property, e.g, conductivity.
-Then, by applying linear-response theory and the fluctuation-dissipation theorem, it is possible to derive the reference DSF data that are afflicted by the unphysical noise.
+Then, by applying linear-response theory and the fluctuation-dissipation theorem, it is possible to derive the reference DSF data that are afflicted by the unphysical narrow-band fluctuations.
 Subsequently, the constraints-based filtering method can be used to determine an unbiased solution for $S_p(\vec{q}, \omega)$.
 Using $S_p(\vec{q}, \omega)$, one can then propagate backwards to compute smooth and physical curves for any relevant dynamic response properties.